- Simultaneous Localization and Mapping (SLAM)

 Simultaneous Localization and Mapping (SLAM)

-In computer vision and robotics community, SLAM is a well-known problem.
-Using SLAM, a sensor, such as a camera, is able to localize itself in an unknown environment by incrementally building a map and at the same time localizing itself within the map.
-Various methods have been proposed to solve the SLAM problem, but robustness and real-time performance is still challenging.
-Some of the projects in this area are listed below:
+In the computer vision and robotics community, SLAM is a well-known problem.
+Using SLAM, a sensor, such as a camera, can localize itself in an unknown environment by incrementally building a map and at the same time localizing itself within the map.
+Various methods have been proposed to solve the SLAM problem, but robustness and real-time performance are still challenging.
+Various research objectives are being pursued in industry and academia, including developing systems with 1) efficient map representation; 2) power and energy efficiency; 3) speed and runtime improvement; 4) improved results in terms of accuracy and robustness; 5) adopting to various hardware; and 5) scaling up to many devices.

 Focal-plane Sensor-processor Arrays (FPSP)

-Autonomous underwater vehicles (AUVs) are now being used for a variety of tasks, including oceanographic surveys, de-mining, and bathymetric data collection in marine and riverine environments.
-Accurate localization and navigation is essential to ensure the accuracy of the gathered data for these applications.
-Some of the projects in this area are listed below:
+Autonomous underwater vehicles (AUVs) are now being used for a variety of tasks, including oceanographic surveys, exploration, de-mining, detection and classification of microplastics, monitoring of marine mammals, and bathymetric data collection in marine and riverine environments.
+Accurate localization and navigation are essential to ensure the accuracy of the gathered data for these applications.
+Canada has many small and large lakes and possesses the world’s longest coastal lines, measuring 243,042 km, including the mainland coast and the coasts of offshore islands.
+These resources provide Canadian researchers with outstanding opportunities to develop and pioneer marine robotics.